 The Loud and the Soft Speakers – filmed on the same site and featuring musician and performance artist Florian Kaplick – employs performance as an exploratory tool for the visualisation of some of the historical and environmental influences which contributed to Schwitters experience of internment, and subsequently the development of The Silence Poem.

-The Loud and the Soft Speakers is the outcome of Ross’ practice-based research excavating the varied meanings of a largely unstudied collage artwork – the ‘Pointless’ collage, also known as Untitled with Porcelain Shard – which Schwitters made a year before he commenced work on the Merz Barn.
+The Loud and the Soft Speakers is the outcome of Ross’ practice-based research excavating the varied meanings of The Pointless Collage (also known as Untitled (with porcelain shard)), which Schwitters made a year before he commenced work on the Merz Barn.

 This exhibition is part of the Schwitters Legacy programme at the Hatton, an annual series of exhibitions that each examine a different facet of Schwitters’ influence on modern and contemporary art and culture.